Celebrate Senior Corps Volunteers #IamSeniorCorps

 Senior Corps Week: April 29 - May 5, 2018

 Senior Corps connects today’s 55+ with the people and organizations that need them most.
 We help them become mentors, coaches or companions to people in need, or contribute their job skills and expertise to community projects and organizations.
 Volunteers receive guidance and training so they can make a contribution that suits their talents, interests, and availability.

-Conceived during John F. Kennedy's presidency, Senior Corps currently links more than 245,000 Americans to service opportunities.
+Conceived during John F. Kennedy's presidency, Senior Corps currently links roughly 220,000 Americans to service opportunities.
 Their contributions of skills, knowledge, and experience make a real difference to individuals, nonprofits, and faith-based and other community organizations throughout the United States.

 Senior Corps Impact State by State